(Go to end of this report for Picton Family Tree)

 Another file [R1b-U106] Ancient DNA database lists the same Viking grave VK384 and also shows the same male clade FGC10249 plus adds an additional SNP called FGC54229.
 Being only one grave would represent a small number of people.
 One must scroll down the file until you come to the grave VK384.
 This grave is in the Hesselbjerg Cemetery, Randlev, Odder, Jutland, Denmark.

 This shows that in 850 to 900 AD a man died in Denmark who had a male clade having FGC10249 which is the same as all Male Picton's have.
-The VK384 Viking could not be an ancester because he has SNP FGC54229 which the Picton's do not have but we would have common ancestors.
+The VK384 Viking could not be an ancester because he has SNP FGC54229 which the Picton's do not have but we would have common ancestors (maybe about one. two or three generations different).

 Picton Castle is on the banks of Milford Haven in Pembrokeshire, Wales overlooking the spot where Milford Haven's two bodies of waters merge into a single body of water flowing to the sea.